MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_1.md

 support for future microprocessors and hardware devices, giving you complete control over your development process.

-Except for the Raspberry Pi Pico, the servers are all written using Arduino Cores as their basis.
+Except for the Raspberry Pi Pico, all Telemetrix servers are based upon Arduino Cores.
+This includes the server for the Raspberry Pi
+Pico W.

 An Arduino Core contains all the software and tools to provide a software abstraction layer for a particular processor.